-Beginning the first week of the semester, on weekdays, the Director of Learning Resources is available to meet with students for individual appointments.
-The Director assists students in assessing their academic needs and developing skills to meet these needs.
+Beginning the first week of the semester, on weekdays, the professional staff of Learning Resources are available to meet with students for individual appointments.
+These professionals Director assist students in assessing their academic needs and developing skills to meet these needs.
 Academic time management skills, oral presentation and class discussion skills, select study skills including effective note taking, test preparation, and skills for managing stress and reducing anxiety that interferes with academic performance are necessities for all students to master.
 Competency in these skills is directly related to academic success and students fulfilling their academic and personal potential at college.
 These services are available to all Middlebury students and are free of charge.
 In addition, periodic announcements of study skills seminars will appear in the Middlebury Weekly Calendar, in mailings, and on the Office of Learning Resources Web page.
 For additional information, call extension 3131 or visit the OLR Web site.

 Quantitative skills and reasoning ability have become an important component of many courses and majors.
 The director of Quantitative Support is available to assist students in a number of ways, including reviewing prior mathematics knowledge, discussing homework, preparing quantitative reports, and practicing for tests.
 In addition, trained peer tutors who have experience in quantitative courses and methods can assist students with homework and other quantitative projects.
 For additional information, see the Quantitative Skills Support Web site.